Search this site

 Once you have the endorsed health certificate, bring it with you to the airport along with two copies.
 The departure airport may want one copy and the arriving airport, the other.
 If you don't have copies, the agent will have to take your original and make a copy.
 This could take time and once you land, trust me, all you want to do is to get out of the airport and to your final destination.

-We arrived at Daniel Oduber International Airport in Liberia and by the time we arrived at baggage claim, the dogs were off the plane and sitting by baggage claim.
-An agent asked for a copy of the certificate and we were good to go.
+We arrived at Daniel Oduber International Airport in Liberia, Guanacaste Costa Rica and by the time we made it to baggage claim, the dogs were off the plane and sitting next to the luggage.
+An agent asked for a copy of the health certificates and we were good to go.
 Super easy.
 Rumors from others is that Juan Santamaria International Airport in San Jose is more time consuming, probably due to the much higher volume of travelers and longer Customs process.